-A student is eligible for admission to the University by meeting two of the three requirements; however, taking the ACT/SAT is a requirement for admission for all students under the age of 24.
-If 24 years of age and above, the ACT or SAT is not required for admission, but is recommended to assist with scholarship determination.
-A student may also receive special approval from the Academic Council for Admittance.
+A student is eligible for admission to the University by meeting two of the three requirements listed immediately above; however, taking the ACT/SAT and class rank is a requirement for admission for all students under the age of 24.
+If the applicant is 24 years of age and above, the ACT, SAT or class rank is not required for admission.
+The required GPA or successful GED score will be looked at for admission.
+A student may also receive special approval from the Academic Council for admittance.